Tenterfield

 Employment performance in Tenterfield exceeds national averages across key labour market indicators

-Agriculture has a high representation with a share 2.1 times the regional level.
-Conversely, health care & social assistance is lower at 13.1% compared to the regional average of 16.9%.
-Local employment opportunities may be limited based on Census data comparison.
-In the year ending September 2025, employment increased by 1%, labour force by 1.2%, raising unemployment by 0.2 percentage points.
-Meanwhile, Rest of NSW saw employment decline by 0.5% and labour force by 0.1%, with a 0.4 percentage point rise in unemployment.
-State-level data to 25-Nov-25 shows NSW employment contracted by 0.03%, losing 2260 jobs, with an unemployment rate of 3.9%.
-National unemployment is 4.3%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Tenterfield's employment mix suggests local employment should increase by 6.0% over five years and 12.6% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+However, health care & social assistance shows lower representation at 13.1% compared to the regional average of 16.9%.
+The area appears to offer limited local employment opportunities, as indicated by the comparison between Census working population and resident population.
+Over a 12-month period ending in September 2025, employment increased by 1.0%, while labour force increased by 1.2%, leading to a rise in unemployment rate of 0.2 percentage points.
+In contrast, Rest of NSW experienced employment decline of 0.5% and labour force decline of 0.1%, with an unemployment rate increase of 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to Tenterfield's employment mix indicates local employment should increase by 6.0% over five years and 12.6% over ten years, though these estimates are based on simple weighting extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment